aklevy/aklevy.github.io/_posts/2017-01-11-OSSIA-Score.markdown

     <img src="/assets/scoreLogo.png" width="300"/>
 </p>

-[OSSIA Score](https://github.com/OSSIA/score) is an Open source project for an interactive intermedia sequence, I designed the logo, the splash screen and the [website](https://ossia.io/) using Wordpress.
+Contribution to the graphic design of [ossia score](https://github.com/OSSIA/score), an Open source project for an interactive intermedia sequence.
+I designed the logo, the [website](https://ossia.io/) using Wordpress and more recently started working on the UI too.

 <p align="center">
   <img src="/assets/ossiaScore-splash.png"/>